-2. Buffer Strips
+21. Buffer Strips

 - a.
-The Planning Board shall require a buffer strip of 200 feet between dwellings located in a subdivision and agricultural land.
-The buffer strip shall be on the new subdivision parcel. - b.
+The Planning Board shall require a buffer strip of 200 feet between dwellings located in a subdivision and agricultural land farmland.
+The buffer strip shall be on the new subdivision parcel.
+The buffer strip area may be counted toward the open space area requirement per Article 6. - b.
 There shall be a buffer strip of up to 200 feet between an Agricultural district and any other district.
-The buffer strip shall be on the land of the district adjacent to the agricultural district - c.
-Private Wells Upon the adoption of this Ordinance, no new private wells shall be placed within 100 feet of a field or pasture in agricultural use; and no new public wells will be placed within 300 feet of the property line of a field or pasture in agricultural use.
+The buffer strip shall be on the land of the district adjacent to the agricultural district. - c.
+Private Wells Upon the adoption of this Ordinance, no new private wells shall be placed within 100 feet of a field or pasture in agricultural use farmland; and no new public wells will be placed within 300 feet of the property line of a field or pasture in agricultural use farmland.

-3. Back lots
+32. Back lots

-The creation of back lots that do not meet frontage requirements are allowed in the Agricultural and Residential Districts provided that:
+The creation of back lots that do not meet frontage requirements are is allowed in the Agricultural and Residential Districts provided that: